katiekeegan/website/content/authors/admin/_index.md

 I am a third-year undergraduate interested in machine learning and computational data analysis.

 I plan on applying to PhD programs in Fall 2021.

-My extracurricular passions include accessibility and equity in K-12 education, languages/linguistics, scuba diving, and flying!
-I love the broader perspective that seeing the world from the sky brings.